cervand/cervand.github.io/README.md

 In the meantime, if you're interested in connecting, discussing tech projects, or reviewing my GitHub repositories, please feel free to take a look at them or contact me!

+## Ok, but why? 🤔
+I built another website using vanilla HTML, CSS, and Javascript.
+I want to learn more so my personal website will be built using bootstrap and react.js.